-Rathbone Amateur Boxing Club has teamed up with The Boxing House Ltd (trading as Rathbone Boxing Club) to offer a number of positions on the Government’s Kickstart Scheme with the addition of training, equipment and support made possible by a grant from Camden Giving.
+Rathbone Amateur Boxing Club has teamed up with The Boxing House Ltd (trading as Rathbone Boxing Club) to offer a number of positions on the Government’s Kickstart Scheme with the addition of training, equipment and support made possible by grants from Camden Giving and St Giles and St George.

 Chancellor Rishi Sunak visited the gym last week to speak about the opportunities the government is offering through the scheme he launched to get people under the age of 24 back into work.
 Kickstart is a job placement scheme for 16-24 year olds on Universal Credit that provides 25 hours a week paid employment for six months.